-Pandemic requires us to be more vigilant than ever this fall
+Pandemic requires us to be more vigilant this fall

 Risk of contagion in the schools

-The next immediate threat we face from the virus is the precipitate re-opening of schools, which also exposes students, teachers and support staff -- and their families -- to contagion.
+The next immediate threat we face from the virus is the precipitate reopening of schools, which also exposes students, teachers and support staff -- and their families -- to contagion.
 Thankfully, many parents across the country have opted to confine their children to at-home tuition, but they don't have that choice in Quebec, where Premier François Legault has arbitrarily made school attendance mandatory.

 In any case, even the most stringent protective measures are nearly impossible to maintain among children for whom close contact is irresistible.
 After months of enforced separation, their yearning to mingle and frolic with their friends will be overpowering.
 Teachers, too, will find it very difficult to remain aloof from the personal interaction they normally have with students, especially those with special needs.